dhs-gov/graph_template/README.md

 1. Modify the `generate_dummy_data()` function to include your actual model metrics
 2. Adjust category names, baselines, and model names as needed
 3. Run the script to generate your custom visualization

+## JavaScript Graphs

+The `javascript_graphs` now has .jpeg files and code for three sample graphs with different styles.